Skip to navigation Skip to content

 • medical needs

-To determine if a person's priority needs are being met, Service Officers must take into account information available on the customer's record.
+To determine if a person's priority needs are met, Service Officers must consider information available on the customer's record.
 For example:

 • accommodation details